 Her Labor relations focus includes arbitration representation, partnership building, unfair labor practice representation, contract negotiations, grievance handling, contract interpretation, and union management.

-Carrie welcomes working with employers on diversity, equity, and inclusion initiatives by first examining workplace policies, procedures and culture, followed by a discussion of opportunities for improvement.
+Carrie welcomes working with organizations on diversity, equity, and inclusion initiatives by first examining organizational policies, procedures and culture, followed by a discussion of opportunities for improvement.

 Her deep, practiced, and effective negotiation skills allow reasoned counsel and advocacy in all matters of conflict resolution including litigation settlement, post-workplace investigation coaching, and facilitation of productive dialogue.